lr-m/lr-m.github.io/static/media/cd-2023-03-04-replacing-lastpass-the-hard-way.2506ba04efa5a24b5d3c.md

 If the IP address is wrong, the master password is incorrect, or the session key is wrong, this client won't be very useful!
 I've tried to design it with users that are not familiar with command line interfaces in mind, and tried to provide useful feedback when things aren't working.

 Each command represents a function stored in a dictionary of command handler functions that achieve the desired functionality.
-The handler will prompt for more information about the requsted entry from the user if this is required.
+The handler will prompt for more information about the requested entry from the user if this is required.

 ### Pretty Colours

-To try and make the client a little bit more exiting, I opted to add a sprinking of ASCII art, as well as use ANSI color escape codes to jazz up the colours a little bit.
+To try and make the client a little bit more exiting, I opted to add a sprinkling of ASCII art, as well as use ANSI color escape codes to jazz up the colours a little bit.

 To create the ASCII art **VAULT** banner, I used [Figlet](http://www.figlet.org/), which has a python library **pyfiglet** that can generate these ASCII fonts without having to manually print the strings yourself.
 I opted for the _slant_ font as this is simple and looks good!
 Here is the code that prints the ASCII art: